philr/bzip2-ffi/README.md

       reader.close
     end

-An entire bzip2 structure can be read and decompressed in a single step:
+All the available bzipped data can be read and decompressed in a single step:

     uncompressed = Bzip2::FFI::Reader.read(io_or_path)